theupdateframework/python-tuf/docs/QUICKSTART.md

 # Quickstart #

+Note:
-Note: This is a work in progress and subject to change.
+This is a work in progress and subject to change.

-To generate keys and sign metadata, the CLI requires a few dependencies and C extensions that can be installed with `pip install securesystemslib[crypto,pynacl]`.
+The CLI requires a few dependencies and C extensions that can be installed with `pip install securesystemslib[crypto,pynacl]`.

 The following is a basic workflow in four steps: